Bob Dylan says 'not yearning' for old days in latest cover album

-NEW YORK Bob Dylan's new album "Triplicate" explores American standards from the 1930s, 40s, and 50s, but the veteran singer-songwriter says that does not mean he is yearning for the past.
+NEW YORK (Reuters) - Bob Dylan's new album "Triplicate" explores American standards from the 1930s, 40s, and 50s, but the veteran singer-songwriter says that does not mean he is yearning for the past.

 Dylan also is unconcerned whether his fans like the album - the third in as many years that features cover versions of classic songs like "Stormy Weather," "As Time Goes By" and "Stardust."